• Skip to main content

 Cross Bay Ferry to St Petersburg.

 Departing from the riverwalk behind the convention center, this approximate 50-minute ride will take you to St Pete.
-Running from November to April it is a great way to see Tampa from another angle.
-Boats run late afternoon to late evening Wednesday thru Sunday.
-There are morning departures on weekends as well.
+Running from November to April, it is a great way to see Tampa from another angle.
+Boats run from late afternoon to late evening Wednesday through Sunday.
+There are also morning departures on weekends.
 This is not a tour but a scenic ferry ride.

 Pirate Water Taxi.